ewels/clusterflow/README.md

 	* Awesome new HTML report e-mails
 		* Much more readable HTML report e-mails which look super-snazzy (see [example](http://ewels.github.io/clusterflow/example_report_good.html))
 		* Any errors are highlighted making them quick to identify (see [example](http://ewels.github.io/clusterflow/example_report_bad.html))
+		* Custom strings set in the config can be highlighted as warnings
 		* Designed to work on desktop and mobile phone screens
 	* Cluster Flow now re-orders the log file so that output from different modules doesn't overlap
 		* Made each module prepend its stdout and sterr with a CF module flag